-- Free downloadable reports, checklists or mini eBooks (30-60 pages)
+- Free downloadable reports or checklists

 - Blog content geared towards solving problems

-3. Actually Care About Your Audience
+3. Care About Your Audience

-If you are going to commit to any of the social media platforms available then you need to commit to being accessible to your audience.
-This means responding to comments and message that require follow up in a reasonable amount of time.
+This means responding to comments and other engagement on each of the platforms you post on, as well as replying to any messages in a reasonable amount of time.
 The acceptable response time will vary from business to business but as a general rule of thumb, strive to respond to all messages within 24 hours or less with a personalized reply.

 6. Make It About Them, Not You

 When you look at the social media world through these eyes you see a totally different place.